|||

 Stained Glass Open Studio

 Please note there is NO OFFICIAL INSTRUCTION during this class.
 Stained Glass Open Studio participants will have access to all materials needed in order to continue to work on their class projects.
 You must pre-register in order to secure a space.
-No PRODUCTION please.
 This is an extension to continue working on class projects and refining your stained glass skills independently.

 Wednesdays & Saturday 6-8pm